CanastaWiki/Canasta-Documentation/setup.md

 Note: the `require` section of `config/composer.local.json` is ignored; thus you won't be able to install new extensions via Composer, only dependencies.

-## Installing 3rd party skins
+## Installing additional skins
-In order to install a 3rd party skin, simply place it in the `./skins` directory and add a `wfLoadSkin` call to `./config/LocalSettings.php`, e.g.:
+In order to install a non-Canasta skin, simply place it in the `./skins` directory and add a `wfLoadSkin` call to `./config/LocalSettings.php`, e.g.:

 ```php